 Length Gets or sets the length of this ITciOctetstringValue in octets.
 The property returns zero if the value of this object is omit.
 In case the new length is greater than the length of the current octetstring, the octetstring is padded with empty octets.
 If the new length is less than the length of the current octetstring, the current octetstring is truncated.

+GetInputStream Returns the octets in the form of an input stream.
+Repeated calls to the same method return different stream instances.
+The method returns null if the octetstring contains matching symbols.

+SetInputStream Sets the value of this OctetstringValue by providing a source stream that is used by the OctetstringValue object to read the value content.
+Values set this way don’t contain matching symbols.

 IsMatchingAt Returns true if the item at position of this TTCN-3 octetstring is a matching mechanism inside a value (AnyElement, AnyElementsOrNone) and false otherwise.

 GetMatchingAt If the position of this TTCN-3 octetstring contains a matching mechanism inside a value (AnyElement, AnyElementsOrNone), the method returns it.
 Otherwise the distinct value null is returned.